 From the UK an organisation has acceded as an associated member.

-The Council meets regularly every two months in Brussels.
+The GA meets in Brussels.